Learn how to configure Native Google Workspace SSO connections.

 - Find the Authentication section.
 If that section does not currently exist, SSO is not enabled for your instance.

-- Click the Add button on the bottom-left of the authentication table.
+- In the bottom-left corner of the authentication table, click Add.

-- In the new blade, click on the Google Workspace connection option.
+- In the new blade, click Google Workspace.

 - Customize or use the default Name for the Google Workspace connection (this will be shown on the login page).